soerenkoehler/go-simpson/README.md

   go get -u github.com/soerenkoehler/simpson@<VERSION>
   ```

-* Running Simpson locally will modify your `go.mod` and `go.sum` files.
-So you
+* Running Simpson will modify your `go.mod` and `go.sum` files.
+So you should
-  should run `go mod tidy` from time to time.
+  run `go mod tidy` from time to time.

 ### On Github ###

-Once you have created and pushed a workflow file, Simpson will build releases on pushes to Github:
+Once you have created and pushed a workflow file, Simpson will build releases on
+pushes to Github:

 * When using option `--latest`, updating branch heads creates a _latest
   release_.